All Content Copyright emyvale.net

 What is a post mortem ?

-A post mortem (sometimes called an autopsy) is an
+A post mortem (sometimes called an autopsy) is

-examination carried out by a pathologist after a
+an examination carried out by a pathologist

-cause of death.
-The majority of deaths do not require
+the medical cause of death.
+The majority of

-any post mortem because the medical cause of death
+the medical cause of death can be certified by a

-can be certified by a doctor, who has been treating
+doctor, who has been treating the deceased in

-G.P. or hospital doctor.
+hospital doctor.

 What deaths must be reported to the Coroner ?